 Castor Wax Flakes

+As with all other New Directions Aromatics products, carrier oils are for external use only.
 The beans/seeds of the Castor plant contain a toxic byproduct called Ricin.
 Although the heat of the oil extraction process deactivates it and deprives it of its natural properties, this inactive ingredient can still cause an allergic reaction.
 Attempts are being made to discover alternative hydroxy fatty acid sources and to modify the Castor plant in order to prevent Ricin from synthesizing with the oil.

 Potential allergic reactions that could be caused by the topical application of Castor Oil include: itching, rashes, redness, and a stinging sensation.
 More severe side effects can include difficulty breathing, dizziness, and swelling of the face and throat.
 It is highly advised that a small skin patch test be conducted 24 hours before Castor Oil is applied topically in larger amounts.
 Slight itching or redness on any user will indicate that Castor Oil is not suitable for use on that individual, as there is a risk of experiencing an allergic reaction.